Ultimate Stellaris DLC Tier List [Machine Age Update]

 It also adds a powerful Titan ship that carries a ton of weaponry and defenses, Ion Cannons (defense platform addition), and Marauders (nomadic, militaristic FTL society).

-Furthermore, you get another 3 new ascension perks: the Colossus Project (this is where you build the Planet Destroyer), Nihilistic Acquisition, and Enigmatic Engineering.
+Furthermore, you get another 3 new ascension perks: The Colossus Project (this is where you build the Planet Destroyer), Nihilistic Acquisition, and Enigmatic Engineering.
 For the lag mitigation alone, this is why it’s at the top of our Stellaris DLC tier list.

 Distant Stars